developer-portal/content/tech/languages/nodejs/modules.md

 export NODE_PATH=/usr/lib/node_modules
 ```

+You will be able to `require()` modules installed locally by npm.

 ## Missing modules

-npm is one of the largest ecosystem of open source libraries in the world and contains thousands of modules and it is impossible to have them all packaged as rpms.
+npm is one of the largest ecosystem of open source libraries in the world and contains thousands of modules and it is impossible to have them all packaged as RPMs.
 However, if you are missing a package and think that it really should be in Fedora repositories, you have several choices:

 First one is enabling testing repository.
 Chances are new modules are already packaged but not yet in stable repositories.
 To do that, type: